 Hi!
 I’m so happy you’re here.
 You’ve made it to the halfway point of our week on obedience — congrats!

-On Monday, I shared one reason I’m glad we’re studying obedience.
+In the last post, I shared one reason I’m glad we’re studying obedience.
 But there’s another reason too, which I’ll get to today.
 First though, let’s look at the words Wendy Blight opens up today’s I Am Loved lesson with:

 “Love.
 A simple four-letter word that elicits deep emotion, generates genuine heartache, inspires catchy tunes, and transforms lives.”